KaihuaTang/VCTree-Scene-Graph-Generation/README.md

 UGLY CODE WARNING!
 UGLY CODE WARNING!
 UGLY CODE WARNING!

 The code is directly modified from the project [rowanz/neural-motifs][1].
-Most of the Codes about the proposed VCTree are located at lib/tree_lstm/*, and if you occuring any problems that cause you unable to run the project, you can check the issues under [rowanz/neural-motifs][1] first.
+Most of the Codes about the proposed VCTree are located at lib/tree_lstm/*, and if you get any problem that cause you unable to run the project, you can check the issues under [rowanz/neural-motifs][1] first.

 # Dependencies
 - You may follow these commands to establish the environments under Ubuntu system